ering0427/Interactive-Lab-Hub/Lab 5/README.md

 Martin is detected as both a dog and a cat when he is partially in the scene and is not facing the camera:
 ![plot](failed_example.png)

+The system may also fail when the animal is partially occluded by objects (e.g. a bowl).

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+It will be very bad if my cat is accidentally detected as a dog (although not very likely) and the system beeps her away.
+In the case where my dog is detected as a cat, he will eat all of my cat's food.
+To make my system better detect and classify my dog and my cat, I will put the camera near a good light source.

 ### Part D
 ### Characterize your own Observant system